chytreg/small-cinema/README.md

 - postgres 12.3
 - redis 6.0

-Application based on RubyOnRails --api-only framework.
+Application is based on RubyOnRails --api-only framework.
 Development setup assumes you have a ruby environment in place and docker to run external services (postgres/redis).
-Since I'm using Mac in most cases hybrid run mode is most efficent and perfromant from developer perspective.
+Since I'm using Mac in most cases hybrid run mode is most efficient and performant from the developer's perspective.
-Docker could be consider for continous delivery, but since time is the matter I would rather recommend SaaS like Heroku.
+Docker could be considered for continuous delivery, but since time is the matter I would rather recommend SaaS like Heroku.

 ## Setup instructions